AndreasAvgou/Simulation-and-Modeling/README.md

-# 🖥️ Simulation & Modeling Project
+# 🖥️ Simulation & Modeling

 This project provides a complete set of Python simulations inspired by Simulation & Modeling course material.
 It includes models of malware spreading, immunity dynamics, information transmission, earthquake (sandpile) systems,